0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-overview.md

 ## Quick Start

-To get started with the Polygon ID Wallet, you need to:

-1. Download the Polygon ID Wallet App and create an Identity.
+To get started with the Polygon ID Wallet, download the Polygon ID Wallet App and create an Identity.
     > - For Android: <a href="https://play.google.com/store/apps/details?id=com.polygonid.wallet" target="_blank">Polygon ID on Google Play</a>
     > - For iOS: <a href="https://apps.apple.com/us/app/polygon-id/id1629870183" target="_blank">Polygon ID on the App Store</a>

-2. Follow the [Demo-Issuer tutorial](../issuer/demo-issuer.md) to create a credential and fetch it inside your wallet.

-3. Follow the [Demo-Verifier tutorial](../verifier/demo-verifier.md) to present a zero knowledge proof based on that credential to a Verifier.

 ## Features of the Polygon ID Wallet